MakeSchool-Tutorials/Makestagram-Swift-V3/P07-Managing-User-Accounts/content.md

 2. Use `observe(_:with)` or `observeSingleEvent(of:with:)` method of `FIRDatabaseReference` to observe `FIRDataEventTypeValue` events
 3. Handle the event callback that is passed a snapshot that contains all data at the location

-Let's walk through each of these steps individually to see what they look like:
+Let's walk through an example with each of these steps to see what reading looks like in code:

 ## Build a FIRDatabaseReference